As a general rule of thumb, LASIK can correct prescriptions of:

 The flap is returned to its original position, protecting the eye like a natural bandage.

-LASIK surgery using the Zeiss MEL90 laser has a proven track record of excellent results:
+LASIK surgery using the Zeiss MEL90 laser has a proven track record of excellent visual outcomes:

 - 100% within 1 D of planned surgery